BookmarkFS User Manual

 Information of the new backend context.

 The initial content of this argument is unspecified.
-When the backend context is successfully created, the backend should populate this argument with appropriate values.
+When the backend context is successfully created, the function should populate this argument with appropriate values.

 The bookmarkfs_backend_create_resp structure is defined as: